jfranse/bookflow_example/lorem_book/guide.md

 PDF ouput is still work in progress from Jupyter Book and not that stable.
 I personally think the Latex PDF looks better, but it's difficult to create a document that can build consistent-looking html pages and pdf latex both from the same source.
 Unfortunately I haven't found if it's possible to apply your own latex pre-amble to any build, and this would definitely be a requirement for me.
 The pdflatex route goes through sphinx, which makes all your pdf's look like not-so-crisp shinx documentation, and the latex source is full of sphinx-specific macro's.
 As I said in my introduction, if pdf and Latex are your primary formats, go for R Bookdown instead, my guide for that should not be long behind this one.

-### Project Organization
-- suggestions about the workflow in a project.
-Multiple documents, literal programming, git repos, etc.